Guillaume Desbiens: Playing career

 As a youth, Desbiens played in the 1999 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Rive-Sud.

 Desbiens played major junior in the Quebec Major Junior Hockey League (QMJHL) with the Rouyn-Noranda Huskies for four seasons, being drafted 116th overall in the 2003 NHL Entry Draft by the Atlanta Thrashers after his second year with the Huskies.
 He turned pro in 2005–06, splitting the season between the Chicago Wolves of the AHL and the Gwinnett Gladiators of the ECHL.
-Despite having signed an NHL contract with the Thrashers, Desbiens did not suit up in any pre-season or regular season games with Atlanta.
+Despite having signed an NHL contract with the Thrashers, Desbiens did not suit up in any pre-season or regular-season games with Atlanta.
 He played in the Thrashers' farm system between the Wolves and Gladiators until the end of the 2007–08 season, when he was released by his NHL team.

 Desbiens joined the Manitoba Moose of the AHL as a walk-on in 2008–09.
 Following his first season with the Moose, he was signed by their NHL affiliate, the Vancouver Canucks on July 22, 2009.
 Assigned to the Moose to start the 2009–10 season, he was recalled by the Canucks after an injury to Daniel Sedin and made his NHL debut with the Canucks on October 11, 2009.
 He played nine-and-a-half minutes on the third line with Kyle Wellwood and Tanner Glass in a 4–3 win against the Dallas Stars.
 After his one-game stint, he was sent back down to the Moose in favour of Michael Grabner.

 After a training camp where he impressed the Canucks coaching staff, Desbiens made the Canucks' 2010-2011 opening night lineup.
 He played in every game until November 5, when he broke his hand, sidelining him indefinitely.

 In the off-season, Desbiens left the Canucks organization and on July 4, 2011, signed a one-year two-way contract with rival the Calgary Flames.
 He was originally assigned to the Flames affiliate, the Abbotsford Heat to begin the 2011–12 season.
-Whilst leading the Heat in penalty minutes, Desbiens was recalled by the Flames and appeared in 10 games over the course of the campaign to record 25 penalty minutes.
+Whilst leading the Heat in penalty minutes, Desbiens was recalled by the Flames and appeared in 10 games throughout the campaign to record 25 penalty minutes.